sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ### Clan of the Shattered Bone

 Led by Mortimer Cerdic, a violent and brutal barbarian who ravaged the countryside in life for fun.
 The Tribe of Shattered Bone was known for its brutality and not even leaving a building standing in its wake.
 They would burn the building with you barricaded inside and slaughtered who ran out like a game.
-If you draw a sword in their presence they will begin to attack.
+If you draw a sword in their presence they attack.
 Raising your voice at them will draw their attention to you.
 Mortimier likes to collect the heads of his victims, specifically the leaders or nobility in places they have conquered.
 Accompanied by an entourage of bloodthirsty savages who only wants your blood and heart.

 *~ V*